geojson/draft-geojson/charter.md

 standards and making them accessible to practitioners of modern web development.
 GeoJSON today plays an important role in many spatial databases, web APIs, and open data platforms.
-However, shortcomings of its original specification have hindered and continue to hinder implementers.
+However, shortcomings of its original specification have hindered and will continue to hinder implementers until addressed.
 This working group is charged with the following tasks:

 - improving the clarity of the GeoJSON format specification.
-- removing features that have not been widely implemented or have hampered interoperability.
+- removing or deprecating features that have not been widely implemented or have hampered interoperability.
 - adding implementation advice to the specification.
 - adding extension advice to the specification.